 (1) A person must not, without permission, bring into or use within, a zoological park a public address system, radio or instrument, equipment or apparatus designed to produce, broadcast or amplify sound.

+Penalty for this subregulation: a fine of $2 000.

 (2) A person must not by use of any mechanical, electrical or other instrument, equipment or apparatus produce any offensive noise in a zoological park or disrupt the Authority’s communication system.

-Penalty: $2 000.
+Penalty for this subregulation: a fine of $2 000.

+[Regulation 20 amended: SL 2020/6 r.
+9 and 11(1).]

 21. Smoking

 (1) The Authority may, by a notice erected at the entrance gates to a zoological park or in any part of a zoological park, prohibit smoking either throughout the park or in that part of the park, as the case may be, if and for so long as the Authority considers necessary in order to maintain the safety of the park, or of any animals or property in the park, or of any persons using or employed in the park.